-(e.g., certified nurse aide, practical nursing, phlebotomy technician, or respiratory therapy) or a health-related science curriculum (e.g., biology, chiropractic, chemistry, dentistry, medicine, nursing, occupational therapy, optometry, pharmacy, physical therapy, or physics) at MCCC, preference given to student billable contact hours per semester, registered nursing student enrolled in a minimum of eight (8) billable contact hours per semester (fall and winter), 2.8 GPA or higher, recipient must maintain active membership in recognized College organization or activity during their scholarship year, preference given to student who accepts a leadership role on the MCCC Club Volleyball Team.
+Donor: Family and friends of Marilyn Schroeder Eligibility: Enrolled in a health occupation program (e.g., certified nurse aide, practical nursing, phlebotomy technician, or respiratory therapy) or a health-related science curriculum (e.g., biology, chiropractic, chemistry, dentistry, medicine, nursing, occupational therapy, optometry, pharmacy, physical therapy, or physics) at MCCC, preference given to student desiring to transfer to pursue a degree in physical therapy, second-year student who has earned thirty (30) credit hours or more toward their degree, full-time student enrolled in a minimum of twelve (12) billable contact hours per semester, registered nursing student enrolled in a minimum of eight (8) billable contact hours per semester (fall and winter).
+2.8 GPA or higher, recipient must maintain active membership in a recognized College organization or activity during their scholarship year, preference given to student who accepts a leadership role on the MCCC Club Vollevball Team.